-Check out our button from our January newsletter for an example:
+Check out the button from our January 2021 newsletter for an example:

 Email clients have updated their support since this post was first written in 2017, so these buttons are very close to bulletproof.
-The least amount of support is in Outlook, as expected, but even there, the buttons aren’t very broken.
+The least amount of support is in Outlook but even there, the buttons are still functional.

 You can check out the full Litmus tests here.

 * Rounded corners do not render. † Button size is distorted.